Skip to content

 On the other hand, if the rate begins to climb, it could be a signal to investigate potential issues before they become serious problems.

-Wrapping It Up: Simple Steps Forward
+Simple Steps Forward

 Once you've seen how your contact rates change, it's time to act on those insights.
 This could mean making your product easier to use, offering better help guides, or fixing features that confuse people.